tahvane1/jablotron80/README.md

 ## Preparation

-1. Connect the USB cable to Jablotron central unit
+1. Connect the USB or Serial cable to Jablotron central unit
 2. Restart the Home Assistant OS
 3. Use the following command line to identify the port: